colinbardwell/nopd_uof_cleaning/README.txt

 		- Missing data will be addressed more thoroughly with Python, as there are lots individual columns with null values as well as rows with large swathes of data missing.

 	- Originating Bureau:
 		- 5 incidents are blank in this field, all of which are missing more division information.
-The quantity of missing data across columns for these incidents calls for them to be removed from this analysis.
+			- The quantity of missing data across columns for these incidents would for them to be removed from analysis.
 		- 1 row changed from ISB - Investigative Services Bureau | FOB - Field Operations Bureau to ISB - Investigative Services Bureau
 		- 6 row changed from MSB - Management Service Bureau to MSB - Management Services Bureau
 		- 2 rows changed from "Office of the Superintendant" to "Office of the Superintendent".